tanatiem/campaign-response/README.md

 ### Model Comparison
 ![compare](https://github.com/tanatiem/campaign-response/blob/main/images/model_comparison.png)

+Look at the `Cumulative Gain` chart, if you target only the top 3 deciles, you can gain `71.3%` of all responders.
+This seems to happen for both of the models.

 Since both model performance are similar in many aspects.
 So it comes down to Train & Test AUC which `Model #2` yields a higher result.
 So `Model #2`, I choose you.